firefinancialservices/slate/source/index.md

 # Getting Started with the Pay with Fire Business Account API

-The Pay with Fire API allows you to deeply integrate our banking features into your application.
+The Pay with Fire API allows you to deeply integrate our account features into your application.

 # Authentication